Moaz-ashraf1/Vaction-System/README.md

 ## 🧾 Withdraw Use Case

+### 🎭 Actors:

+- **Employee:** Initiates the withdrawal process for a pending vacation request.
+- **Manager:** Receives a notification when an employee withdraws a vacation request that was awaiting approval.
+- **HR Legacy System:** Maintains vacation balances and stores all vacation-related records in the central database.

+---

+### 📝 Description:

 The *Withdraw Use Case* describes the process by which an employee withdraws a vacation request that has not yet been approved or rejected by a manager.
+This ensures that pending requests can be properly managed, keeping the system and managers updated with accurate vacation statuses.
+When an employee decides to withdraw a pending request, the system validates the user, confirms the action, updates the request status in the database, and notifies the manager via email.

 ---